Use FileVault to Get Full Disk Encryption in Mac OS X

 After the initial reboot, things are going to be very slow while the hard drive and all contents are being encrypted.
 The best thing to do is just let this run and don’t use the computer, it seems to take between 5-15 minutes for every 50GB of used space on the drive, depending on the speed of the Mac and the speed of the drive itself.

-Checking FileVault Encryption Progress
+Checking FileVault Encryption Progress on Mac

 You can check the progress of the encryption by returning to the Security & Privacy preference panel and looking under the “FileVault” tab: